Communications - Featured articles:

 Stuffing cars with technical wizardry has led to a similar problem home computer users face: poor communication between devices.
 More »

-Update on the "spy" in your car
+Update on the black box

 Black boxes are undoubtedly a part of the future of cars.
 Their impact on privacy is a hot issue but many vehicle owners didn't know they had them.
 Now a new U.S. federal law will change that More »